tsuru/crane/docs/source/index.rst

     $ crane list

-List will list all services that you administrate, and the instances of each service, created by application developers.
+``crane list`` will list all services that you manage, and the instances of each service, created by application developers.

 Update service's documentation